Top Keto Canned Soup Brands

 Keto Canned Foods

-Canned foods get a bad rap, often because they have too much sodium and not enough nutrition, but there are actually some great options out there for keto dieters, especially if you’re willing to spend just five minutes dressing them up.
+Canned foods get a bad rap, often because they have too much sodium, but there are actually some great options out there for keto dieters, especially if you’re willing to spend just five minutes dressing them up.

 There are always the raw ingredients that you can whip into a simple meal when you’ve skipped your grocery store run one too many times.
 These include:

 - Canned tuna and salmon